2000 UEFA Cup semi-final violence

 The 2000 UEFA Cup semi-final violence in Istanbul, Turkey, between fans of English football team Leeds United and Turkish team Galatasaray on 5 April 2000, the day before the first match of their UEFA Cup semi-final, led to two Leeds fans being stabbed to death by Galatasaray fans.
 Four men were arrested and charged with their murders.
-The deaths led to an angry reaction in England with Galatasaray fans being banned from attending the second leg in England.
+The deaths led to widespread outrage in England with Galatasaray fans being banned from attending the second leg in England.

 Background

 Leeds qualified for the UEFA Cup through finishing fourth in the 1998–99 Premier League.
 They reached the semi-final after defeating Partizan, Lokomotiv Moscow, Spartak Moscow, Roma and Slavia Prague.
 Galatasaray qualified for the UEFA Cup by finishing third in the group stage in the 1999–2000 UEFA Champions League.
 They entered the third round defeating Bologna, Borussia Dortmund and Mallorca en route to the semi-final.
 Galatasaray had a reputation of creating a hostile atmosphere surrounding their home matches and Leeds travelled there aiming to reach the UEFA Cup Final in order to win in their last chance of silverware of their season.